Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 I have practiced cosmetic dermatology for 11 years.
 My honest take: most patients pick the wrong form for their skin and then blame vitamin C for the burn.

 This list weighs published data, formula stability, price, and clinical relevance.
 Three picks earn their slot for value rather than novelty.
+Pricing and formulas below were re-verified against brand and retailer listings in August 2026; two products on this list — Drunk Elephant's and Naturium's — have been reformulated since our last update, and we've flagged what changed.

 1. SkinCeuticals C E Ferulic — Clinical Benchmark (Verdict: Best clinical benchmark)